INDUSTRY 2017 WORKING SESSIONS

 In this Working Session, Dan Olsen will share his 6-step Lean Product Process for how to iterate your way to product-market fit from his bestselling book The Lean Product Playbook.
 The Working Session starts with how to understand, define, and prioritize customer needs.
 You will learn how to formulate your value proposition to ensure your product is differentiated from the competition.
 You’ll also learn how to define and build an MVP prototype to test your value proposition with customers.
 The Working Session will also explain how to translate what you hear from customers into actionable learning so you can rapidly iterate and improve your product.
 Working Session concepts will be illustrated via real world case studies and class exercises.

-Cindy Alvarez is the Director of User Experience for Yammer (a Microsoft company), and the author of Lean Customer Development: Build Products Your Customers Will Buy.
-She has previously held leadership positions in design, product management, and research in a number of technology startups.
+Cindy Alvarez is a Principal Design Researcher at Microsoft, and the author of Lean Customer Development: Build Products Your Customers Will Buy.
+She has previously was Head of UX at Yammer and held leadership positions in design, product management, and research in a number of other technology startups.
 These days, she uses her background in Lean tactics to help drive intrapreneurial change within Microsoft.
 She’s a frequent speaker on UX, Lean, and tech culture, and blogs at http://www.cindyalvarez.com

 In every product team there are dozens of assumptions masquerading as knowledge.
 Most of these are survivable – we can still ship product features, we can retain enough customers.
 But unless we challenge those assumptions, we’re missing out on new opportunities and leaving ourselves vulnerable to competitors.

 This workshop will combine lecture, individual exercises, and group participation.

 President & CEO of the Re-Wired Group | Detroit, MI